 How to Have a Happy, Healthy and Humane Thanksgiving with Your Pets

-But not to worry!
+Not to worry!
 From your local market to the kitchen table and everything in between—we have you covered.
 Check out these tips to ensure a happy, more humane holiday, and help keep your pets safe this Thanksgiving.

 We always recommend sticking to your pet’s regular diet during the holidays, but if you do decide to give your pup a nibble of your Thanksgiving turkey, make sure it’s boneless and well-cooked.
-Raw or undercooked turkey may contain salmonella bacteria, and poultry bones can be dangerous choking hazards.
+Raw or undercooked turkey may contain salmonella bacteria, and poultry bones can be choking hazards.
 If you feel like treating your pet, try adding a few tasty bites of turkey, sweet potatoes and green beans to their usual dinner with a drizzle of gravy.
 You can even stuff the Thanksgiving treats in a puzzle toy to keep your pup occupied and content.

-While sage can be a delicious addition to your Thanksgiving stuffing, it and many other herbs contain essential oils and resins that can cause gastrointestinal upset and central nervous system depression in pets, especially cats.
+Be sure to be mindful of the ingredients and spices that may sneak into your dishes, too.
+While sage can be a delicious addition to your Thanksgiving stuffing, it (and many other herbs) contain essential oils and resins that can cause gastrointestinal upset and central nervous system depression in pets, especially cats.

 Don’t forget to take out the trash!